TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/README.md

 *Low transmit power* does not necessarily translate into *low transmission range*, though:

 *LoRa* is a proprietary radio transmission protocol specifically designed to provide a **high** *transmission range* despite using a **low** transmission energy.
+It is based on *FSK* (*Frequency-shift keying*), a digital encoding on top of *FM* (*Frequency Modulation*).

+In fact, *LoRa* is an excellent example for all the sophisticated new modulations evolving, as it uses *Chirp* (increasing and decreasing frequency shifts) and *spread-spectrum* (spreading the carrier signal to be more resilient towards noises).

-This paradoxon is achieved by supporting a *mesh architecture* where other *LoRa* devices can pick up and forward the signal, and by *reducing the data transmission rate* to make it more fault tolerant and resilient to noise.
+To achieve its exceptional long range capabilities, *LoRa* can also be used in *mesh* topologies where other independently operated *LoRa* devices can pick up and forward the signal, and by *reducing the data transmission rate* to make it more fault tolerant.

 * In Europe, *LoRa* typically uses *863-870MHz*, less frequenly *433MHz*.
 The maximum transmission power is *40mW* at a *1% duty cycle* (devices can transmit only 1% of the time).